yuvraj-malhi/yuvraj-malhi.github.io/README.md

-# My Website
+# My Personal Website
-One this site, you can find the details of my education, project, research, work experience, and papers.
+## Please visit [my website](https://shramay-palta.github.io/) for more details about me.
+This repository contains content and code for my personal website.<br>
+I have made major modifications to the index.html and css files so as to change the theme and colors.<br>